entavelis/ScaleParty/README.md

 ## Pretrained models

-You can find the pretrained models [here](https://owncloud.csem.ch/owncloud/index.php/s/DREiMu9BktcGuS9).
+You can find the pretrained models [here](https://owncloud.csem.ch/owncloud/index.php/s/wLiH8jXBcEsuGmt).
+The password is the project's name with lowercase characters.

 ## Training
 Use the following command to train for multi-scale generation on FFHQ.